strategineer/personal-website/content/books/2023-09-08/index.md

 ---
-title:
-  "Good Thinking: Why Flawed Logic Puts Us All at Risk and How Critical Thinking Can Save the World"
-authors: "David Robert Grimes"
+authors: David Robert Grimes
+books/tags:
+- non-fiction
+- slay
 date: 2023-09-08
+params:
+  isbn13: '9781615197934'
 star_rating: 5
-books/tags:
-  - "non-fiction"
-  - "slay"
+title: 'Good Thinking: Why Flawed Logic Puts Us All at Risk and How Critical Thinking Can Save the World'
 ---

 A compelling and instructive book on the many logical fallacies we are guilty of